gospackler/couchdb/README.md

 ## Example Usage

-For any operation, there is a DBOBject which represents a connection to a database in couchdb client.
+For any operation, there is a Database Object which represents a connection to a database in couchdb client.

 ```go
 client := NewClient("127.0.0.1", 5984) // Creates the client conenction.
 dbObj := client.DB("testdb") //Db object which represents the connection to db.
 ```

+Exists checks if the database exists.
-Create and Existence test can done for the DBObj
+Create can create the database if it does not exist.

 ```go
 status, err := dbObj.Exists() // Status contains the status of the check
 err := dbObj.Create() //Creates a new database with the dbName passed to the object
 ```
+## Documents

-Creating a new document can be done as follows for saving an object obj
+Creating a new document can be done as follows.
+Any json can be save and the example below shows how to Marshal an object.
 ```go
 doc := NewDocument("", "", &DBObject) //args - ID and Revison of the docuemnt to pickup
 byteObj, err := json.Marshal(obj)